CoryG89/BigEvent/docs/javascript.md

 Client-Side JavaScript
 ----------------------
-Node.JS uses an implementation of the CommonJS module spec
+Node.JS uses an implementation of the CommonJS module

 Advanced Features and Techniques (TODO)
 --------------------------------